Get This Sales Funnel Custom Built >> Click Here!

 Why startup metrics matter

-early-stage startups KPIsFirst and foremost, startups need to set goals, and metrics can be seen as business goals.
-Without pre-defined KPIs, it would be impossible to set SMART (Specific, Measurable, Achievable, Relevant, Time-limited) goals and measure the progress.
-KPIs are needed so that the management team can track progress and motivated the early-stage development team.
+First and foremost, startups need to set goals, and metrics can be seen as business goals.
+Without pre-defined KPIs, setting SMART (Specific, Measurable, Achievable, Relevant, Time-limited) goals and measuring progress would be impossible.
+KPIs are needed so that the management team can track progress and motivate the early-stage development team.

-It's important to understand why metrics matter.
-Without data and analysis, a founder won't know how far they have progressed and won’t know when the startup is ready two scales or is in trouble.
+It's essential to understand why metrics matter.
+Without data and analysis, a founder won't know how far they have progressed and won't know when the startup is ready two scales or is in trouble.

 Marketing metrics and analytics for early-stage SaaS startups